-There are two types of baby monitors: Wired and wireless baby monitors.
+There are two types of baby monitors: Wireless and wired baby monitors.

 Wireless baby monitor only come with a cordless camera and a charger.
 It can be app-controlled after connecting baby monitors to your phone.
 Wireless video baby monitors have a great advantage as you do not have to run cables all over your house.
-You can also mount them to the wall to record your baby's every move.
+You can also mount them to the wall to record every move of the baby.
 It’s easier for parents to check what your baby is doing even if you are away from home.

-As your babies goes, they might go through their sleep regression, he may begin to have a worse sleep than before.
+As your babies gets older, they might go through their sleep regression, they may begin to have a worse sleep than before.
 It’s the key moment for sleep training with baby monitor to train him to fall asleep without assistance.

-By knowing the different kinds of sleep that your baby or child is experiencing through a baby monitor, you can help them develop healthy bedtime habits.
+By knowing the sleep that your baby or child is experiencing through a baby monitor, you can help them develop healthy bedtime habits.
 Babies who are accustomed to hearing the sound of their parent's voices at night tend to sleep better.

 2. Baby Monitor Helps Babies Stay Asleep

 Babies make a lot of noise when they are sleeping.
 Sometimes they are hungry, fussy, distressed but sometimes that’s just the fall asleep moans your babies are making.

 Stressful co-sleeping parents tend to get to the babies as soon as they hear any sounds.
 Frequently sneaking into your baby nursery might sometimes wake your babies up from sweet dreams.
 On the contrary, a delayed response is sometimes beneficial.
 That was a busy weekday night, my hands are tied when my baby boy is crying in nursery room so I can’t check on it right away.
 After I finish up the ChildAngle blog I was writing, I rushed into his room, it’s unexpected that my baby has just fell back into sleep again.